 Redshift does not automatically reclaim and reuse space that is freed when you delete rows and update rows.
 Moreover, when data is inserted into database Redshift does not sort it on the go.
 Redshift reclaims deleted space and sorts the new data when VACUUM query is issued.

-Also to help plan the query execution strategy, redshift uses stats from the tables involved in the query like the size of the table, distribution style of data in the table, sort keys of the table etc. These stats information needs to be kept updated for better performance of queries on redshift, this is where ANALYZE command plays its role.
-In this document below we will discuss when and how to use both VACUUM and ANALYZE on Amazon Redshift.
+Also to help plan the query execution strategy, redshift uses stats from the tables involved in the query like the size of the table, distribution style of data in the table, sort keys of the table etc. These stats information needs to be kept updated for better performance of queries on redshift, this is where Analyze command plays its role.
+In this document below we will discuss when and how to use Amazon Redshift Vacuum and Analyze.

 Although Vacuum improves query performance it comes at a cost of time and hits performance during its execution.
 It is recommended to perform vacuum depending on the amount of space that needs to be reclaimed and also upon unsorted data.
 To figure out which tables require vacuuming we can run the following query.